rohangurudwa/Bootstrap-Project/README.md

 # Bootstrap-Project
-Building a responsive website using bootstrap.
+Building a responsive homepage using bootstrap.